Coronavirus: Health experts not alarmed by variant identified in France | DW | 05.01.2022

 In mid-December, researchers at the University of Hong Kong came to very similar conclusions.
 They found that although the omicron variant infects the bronchus up to 70 times faster than the delta variant and multiplies there, it spreads up to 10 times less in lung tissue.

-These research findings are in line with observations from the UK.
+These research findings are in line with observations from Great Britain.
 There, too, the highly contagious omicron variant is causing a sharp rise in the number of infections.

 But at the same time, the statistical risk of having to be treated in a hospital is reduced by a third compared to the delta variant.
 The number of patients requiring artificial respiration is also largely unchanged, despite the significantly higher infection rate with omicron.